Sausage Potato and Kale Soup

 Zuppa Toscana is an perfect fall meal.

-Throughout the fall and winter, I tend to make soups at least once a week because they are often filling, nutritious and simple, one-pot meals.
+I make soups at least once a week throughout the cooler months because they are filling, nutritious, simple, one-pot meals.
+This Vegetable Beef Barley Soup is a perfect example.

 Add a batch of dinner rolls or a salad and you’re set with a full meal that’s perfect for a laid-back weeknight or for a company dinner.